CederGroupHub/sparse-lm/paper/paper.md

 # Summary

-Sparse linear regression models are a powerful tool to capture linear relationships in high dimensional spaces.
-Sparse models have only a small number of nonzero parameters (even if the number of covariates used in estimation is large), and as a result can be easier to estimate and interpret than dense models [@Hastie:2015].
+Sparse linear regression models are a powerful tool for capturing linear relationships in high dimensional spaces.
+Sparse models have only a small number of nonzero parameters (even if the number of covariates used in estimation is large), and as a result can be easier to fit and interpret compared to dense models [@Hastie:2015].
 Regression objectives resulting in sparse linear models such as the Lasso [@Tibshirani:1996; @Zou:2006] and Best Subset Selection [@Hocking:1967] have been widely used in a variety of fields.
-However, many regression problems involve covariates that have natural underlying structure such as group or hierarchical relationships.
-A common example of sparse regression problems with structure occurs in the context of multi-body expansion methods, used in chemistry and materials science, that involve a hierarchy among main effects and higher order corrections [@Leong:2019; @Barroso-Luque:2022].
-Several generalizations of the Lasso [@Yuan:2006; @Friedman:2010; @Simon:2013; @Wang:2019] and Best Subset Selection [@Bertsimas:2016-a; @Bertsimas:2016-b] have been developed to effectively exploit additional structure in linear regression.
+However, many regression problems involve covariates that have a natural underlying structure, such as group or hierarchical relationships between covariates, that can be leveraged to obtain improved model performance and interpretability.
+A common example of linear regression problems with sparsity structure occurs in chemistry and materials science when fitting multi-body expansions that involve a hierarchy among the main effects from chemical composition and higher order corrections aiming to capture the effects of chemical interactions [@Leong:2019; @Barroso-Luque:2022].
+Several generalizations of the Lasso [@Yuan:2006; @Friedman:2010; @Simon:2013; @Wang:2019]
+and Best Subset Selection [@Bertsimas:2016-a; @Bertsimas:2016-b] have been developed to effectively exploit additional structure in linear regression.

 ![Schematic of a linear model with grouped covariates with hierarchical relations.
-Groups of covaraites are represented with different colors and the hierarchical relationships are represented with arrows (i.e. group 3 depends on group 1).
-Image was inspired by Ref. [@Richie-Halford:2021].](linear-model.pdf){ width=55% }
+Groups of covariates are represented with different colors and hierarchical relationships are represented with arrows (i.e. group 3 depends on group 1).
+The figure was inspired by Ref. [@Richie-Halford:2021].](linear-model.pdf){ width=55% }

 # Statement of need